stevebauman/location/README.md

 	php artisan config:publish stevebauman/location

 ##Changelog

-    December 28th, 2014 - Cleaned up Location class a bit and added more documentation December 22nd, 2014 - Added New Driver IpInfo, re-publish config after update if you'd like to use it
+    December 29th, 2014 - Added new driver Teliz, re-publish config after update to use it December 28th, 2014 - Cleaned up Location class a bit and added more documentation December 22nd, 2014 - Added New Driver IpInfo, re-publish config after update if you'd like to use it